-2. Prepared By:
+1. Department: 2.
+Prepared By:

 3A.
-Project Name :
+Project Name:

 3B.
-Description of Project : (Please go to second page, Paragraph 3B, to give detailed description and purpose of project, and give a detailed explanation and/or justification for the point score under 4.
+Description of Project: (Please go to second page, Paragraph 3B, to give detailed description and purpose of project, and give a detailed explanation and/or justification for the point score under 4.
 Evaluation Criteria)

-4. Evaluation Criteria (Explain Score under 3.B, Page 2) Point Score

-a.
-Addresses an emergency or public safety need 5 4 3 2 1 0

-b.
-Corrects a deficiency in service or facility 5 4 3 2 1 0

-c.
-Results in long-term cost savings 5 4 3 2 1 0

-d.
-Furthers the goals of the Master Plan 5 4 3 2 1 0

-e.
-Matching funds available for limited time 5 4 3 2 1 0
+4. Evaluation Criteria (Explain Score under 3.B, Page 2) Point Score a.
+Addresses an emergency or public safety need 5 4 3 2 1 0 b.
+Corrects a deficiency in service or facility 5 4 3 2 1 0 c.
+Results in long-term cost savings 5 4 3 2 1 0 d.
+Furthers the goals of the Master Plan 5 4 3 2 1 0 e.
+Matching funds available for limited time 5 4 3 2 1 0 of

-5. Department Priority of
+5. Department Priority

 6. Estimated Costs 7.
 Cost Effect on Budget

 a.
 Planning and Design: a.
 Operation:

 b.
 Land: b.
 Maintenance:

 c.
 Construction: c. # of Personnel:

 d.
 Equipment: d.
 Cost of Personnel:

 e.
 Other: e.
 Other:

 TOTAL: TOTAL:

-8. Source of Funds (Cl heck those appropriate): a.
+8. Source of Funds (Check those appropriate):

+a .
 Current Revenue b.
-General Obligation E Bonds c.
-Revenue Bonds d.
-Federal Grant e.
-State Grant f.
-Special Assessment g.
-Town Budget h.
-Other (Specify): 1 3B.
-Detailed description and Purpose of Project : FYI - A capital project as defined by the Planning Board maintenance and having the following characteristics: a gross cost of at least \$5,000; and a useful life of at least 3 years; and is non-recurring (not an annual budget item); or any project requiring bond financing. normal operations and Please give a detailed explanation and/or justification Relationship to Master Plan (filled out by Planning Boa raluation Criteria.
-Signature: Title: Date:
+General Obligation Bonds

+C .
+Revenue Bonds d .
+Federal Grant

+- e.
+State Grant f .
+Special Assessment

+g.
+Town Budget h .
+Other (Specify):

+3B.
+Detailed description and Purpose of Project:

+FYI - A capital project as defined by the Planning Board are those projects outside of normal operations and maintenance and having the following characteristics:

+- a gross cost of at least \$5,000;

+- and a useful life of at least 3 years; and

+- is non-recurring (not an annual budget item);

+- or any project requiring bond financing.

+Please give a detailed explanation and/or justification for the point score under 4.
+Evaluation Criteria.

+Relationship to Master Plan (filled out by Planning Boardl):